flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 How do I know if my phone supports VoLTE?

-If you’re using a 3G handset then you’ll definitely need to upgrade, but if you have a 4G enabled one (which almost all modern smartphones are) then it might work with VoLTE (though it may require a software update first).
+If you’re using a 3G handset then you’ll definitely need to upgrade, but if you have a 4G enabled one (which all modern smartphones are) then it likely will work with VoLTE (though it may require a software update first).

 In theory most existing 4G phones should work with VoLTE, but some may encounter problems and as they all require a tailored software update it’s dependent on each network to roll one out.
-So if you don’t have a new and popular phone then you may be left waiting indefinitely.
 In practice, each network only currently supports VoLTE on a subset of phones, and in some cases only those bought directly from the network.

 Check the lists and links above for the full range of phones that are currently VoLTE-compatible on each network.